Toddynator/Neuroevolution_Snake_AI_Unity/README.md

 the distances to obstacles are passed in, but also passing in booleans for whether the snake was directly next to an obstacle had a massive effect, with 300+% increase in fitness & apples eaten.
+- Input neurons were the single biggest contributing factor to the success of the snake.
+The more I added the higher the average fitness was across runs.
 - Converting input values into a consistent range made training far more consistent, AI seemed to perform better overall.
 - ReLU Activation function for the neural network seemed to improve the performance of deep networks overall.
 - Using a fixed RNG seed helped it most when training.